 If is a closed symmetric monoidal category, then its tensor product functor is divisible on both sides, the two divisions coincide and are given by the internal hom

-Let now have finite colimits and a functor.
+Let now have finite colimits and let be a functor.

 for in and in , write